 8. Osprey Kestrel 48 Backpack

-9. Gregory Zulu 65 Backpack
+9. Gregory Paragon 58 Backpack

-How to Choose a Backpack
+How to Choose an Adjustable Torso-length Backpack

 What are the most important features to consider when choosing a backpack?
-How important is pack weight and getting a frame or hip belt that can be adjusted to fit your personal dimensions?
+How important is pack weight and getting a frame or hip belt that can be adjusted to fit your physical dimensions?
 What is the difference between a unisex and a gender-specific backpack and why would you pick one over the other?
 We answer all of these questions below and many more.

 Backpack Sizing